The Honourable Ralph Goodale, P.C., M.P.

 Year of incorporation / commencement: 1973 pursuant to the Inquiries Act and 1992 pursuant to the Corrections and Conditional Release Act.

-The Office of the Correctional Investigator’s Strategic Outcome and Program Alignment Architecture (PAA) of record for 2017–18 are shown below:
+The Office of the Correctional Investigator’s Departmental Results Framework and Program Inventory of record for 2018–19 is shown below:

 Supplementary information tables